Ohheyfrantz/youtube-api-wrapper/README.md

 **Error Responses**

 - `400` – Missing `url` query param or `x-youtube-api-key` header.
-- `401` – `authorization` header does not match `SERVICE_TOKEN`.
 - `500` – Upstream YouTube errors or unexpected failures; the body contains `{ "success": false, "error": "<message>" }`.

+## Deployment

+### Environment Variables in Production

+When deploying to Vercel, Netlify, or other platforms:

+1. Optionally set `YT_API_KEY` if you want to provide a default key for users
+2. **Never commit `.env.local` or `.env.production.local` to git** – they're already excluded via `.gitignore`

+### Security Checklist Before Going Public

+- ✅ Ensure `.env*` files are in `.gitignore` (already configured)
+- ✅ Verify no secrets are hardcoded in source files
+- ✅ Consider adding rate limiting to prevent API abuse
+- ✅ If you set `YT_API_KEY`, restrict it to specific APIs in Google Cloud Console
+- ✅ Monitor your deployment for unexpected traffic patterns

 ## Operational Notes

-- Only YouTube handles (`https://www.youtube.com/@handle`) are supported today (`app/lib/youtubeServices.ts:18`); other channel URL formats will raise “Unable to resolve channel”.
+- Only YouTube handles (`https://www.youtube.com/@handle`) are supported today; other channel URL formats will raise "Unable to resolve channel".
-- Each list currently returns up to 10 entries (see `app/youtube-service/route.ts:32-36`).
-Adjust the constants there if another service needs more results.
+- Each list currently returns up to 10 entries.
+Adjust the constants in [app/youtube-service/route.ts](app/youtube-service/route.ts) if you need more results.
-- The service simply proxies to the YouTube Data API, so apply your own caching/rate limiting if you expect heavy traffic.
+- The service proxies to the YouTube Data API without caching, so consider implementing your own caching/rate limiting for high-traffic scenarios.
-- To test without hitting YouTube, you can stub the fetch calls inside `createYoutubeClient` or wrap it behind a feature flag.
+- YouTube Data API has daily quota limits – monitor your usage in the Google Cloud Console.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License

+MIT